 Who can join First Rate Credit Union?

-Any UK resident current or retired employee of BAE Systems may join, and any adult immediate family member living at the same address also qualify for membership.
+Any UK resident who is a current or retired employee of BAE Systems may join.

 Can I get my money out quickly?